mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 The good news is, we (the toolchain config maintainers) don't always have to care.
 It's enough for a start to define the minimum requirements that suit our needs and add the rest only if a specific reason arises.

-The bad news is, things are not simple as this, because most build systems out there won't cooperate as we expect.
+The bad news is, things are not as simple as this, because most build systems out there won't cooperate as we expect.
 Namely, two problems are likely to appear: toolchain configuration override and inability to use it as is.
 Let me explain.

 ### Read-only configuration?